You can read this article in a selection of languages other than English.

 Here are some ideas to help your child fall asleep in her own bed:

 - Set up a regular bedtime routine – for example, bath, story and bed.

-- Check that your child’s bedroom is dark, quiet and private enough.
+- Check that your child’s bedroom is dimly lit and quiet enough.